-To reduce loads on the primary node and send as a number of read requests as possible to read-only nodes, we recommend that you select eventual consistency.
+To reduce loads on the primary node and send as many read requests as possible to read-only nodes, we recommend that you select eventual consistency.

 To eliminate data inconsistencies caused by eventual consistency, requests are split in most cases.
 The requests that require high consistency are sent to the primary node.
-The requests that require eventual consistency are sent to read-only nodes by using the read/write splitting feature.
-This increases the loads on the primary node, reduces read/write splitting performance, and makes application development more complex.
+The requests that require at least eventual consistency are sent to read-only nodes by using the read/write splitting feature.
+However, this increases the loads on the primary node, reduces read/write splitting performance, and complicates application development.

-To solve the issue, PolarDB supports session consistency.
-Session consistency is known as causal consistency.
-Session consistency ensures that the data that is updated before read requests are sent in a session can be obtained.
+To solve the issue, PolarDB provides session consistency.
+Session consistency is also known as causal consistency.
+Session consistency ensures that the data that is updated before read requests are sent within a session can be obtained.
 This ensures that data is monotonic.

-PolarDB uses PolarProxy to perform read/write splitting operations.
+PolarDB uses PolarProxy to achieve read/write splitting.
 PolarProxy tracks redo logs that are applied on each node and records each log sequence number (LSN).
 When the data in the primary node is updated, PolarDB records the LSN of the new update as a session LSN.
-When a new read request is received, PolarDB compares the session LSN with the LSN on each node and forwards the request to a node in which the LSN is greater than or equal to the session LSN.
+When a new read request arrives, PolarDB compares the session LSN with the LSN on each node and forwards the request to a node where the LSN is greater than or equal to the session LSN.
 This ensures session consistency.
-PolarDB performs physical replication in an efficient manner.
+PolarDB implements efficient physical replication.

 To ensure efficient synchronization, data is being replicated to other read-only nodes when the read-only node returns the result to the client.
-This way, data is updated on read-only nodes before subsequent read requests are received.
+This allows data to be updated on read-only nodes before subsequent read requests arrive.
 In most scenarios, a large number of read requests and a small number of write requests exist.
 Therefore, this mechanism can ensure session consistency, read/write splitting, and load balancing based on the verification result.

-A higher consistency level of a PolarDB cluster indicates heavier loads on the primary database and lower cluster performance.
+A higher consistency level of an PolarDB cluster indicates heavier loads on the primary database and lower cluster performance.
 We recommend that you use session consistency.
 This consistency level minimizes the impact on cluster performance and meets the requirements of most scenarios.

 Best practices for consistency levels

-- A higher consistency level of a PolarDB cluster indicates lower cluster performance.
+- A higher consistency level of an PolarDB cluster indicates lower cluster performance.
 We recommend that you use session consistency.
 This consistency level minimizes the impact on cluster performance and meets the requirements of most scenarios.

 - If you require high data consistency between different sessions, you can select one